sidney-eliot/3d-artists-handbook/content/theory/color.md

 ![[Pasted image 20230604142624.png]]

 **When to use**
 For 2D art and hand painted textures, this is pretty much always the best choice, because of being able to easily select different tints/shades of a color.
 But it's also good for any other color picking.
-The choice between HSV vs HSL is a thing of preference, though HSV is probably the more popular one.
+The choice between HSV vs. HSL is a thing of preference, though HSV is probably the more popular one.

 ### Hex Color Model
 A hex color is like RGB.
 The syntax is `#RRGGBB`, so green would be `#00FF00`.
 00 means none of that channel and FF means 255 of that channel (0-9, A-F).
 It's also possible to store alpha in hex with the following syntax `#RRGGBBAA`, so green with alpha would be `#00FF0012`.
 The "A" can only range from 0-100.